Your top five questions about checking accounts answered

 1. How do I open a bank or credit union account?

 Once you’ve decided which bank or credit union account is right for you, the bank or credit union will need to verify your name, date of birth, address, and ID number—usually a social security number, but other types of ID numbers may also be accepted.
 You typically need a minimum deposit to open a new account.
-Use this to help you gather the information you’ll need to open an account.
+Use this checklist to help you gather the information you’ll need to open an account.

 If the bank or credit union denies your application, it could be because of negative information on the specialized consumer report about your prior checking account history.
 You can request a copy of the report, and dispute any errors.